Information for Authors

 - Text which is overtly commercial in tone or intent within paper titles, presentation slides, text, tables, figures, animation, audio, and video is prohibited

 Repeated violations of this policy may result in the speaker and/or moderator being barred from participating in future SNAME event programs.

-*SNAME Journals do not publish papers that have been previously published in other peer reviewed journals or are under consideration for publication with another publication. *Authors may deposit their articles in their institutional repositories after a 6 month embargo after publish date.
+SNAME Journals do not publish papers that have been previously published in other peer reviewed journals or are under consideration for publication with another publication. *Authors may deposit their articles in their institutional repositories after a 6 month embargo after publish date.